-Therefore, DorsetFest is still run, organised and executed exclusively by local volunteers.
-If you would like to get involved please contact us - we are always looking for new volunteers and fresh ideas.
-All of the money raised is split between the churches, as well as donating to rotating charities.
+DorsetFest is still run, organised and executed exclusively by local volunteers.
+If you would like to get involved please get in touch with us - we are always looking for new volunteers and fresh ideas.
+All of the money raised is split between the churches, as well as donated to rotating charities.

 The attractive rural village of Hilton lies in a fold in the chalk downland beyond the mighty Milton Abbey.
 This is a quiet place and the church is tranquil too.
 The present building, thought to have been erected in 15c, almost certainly replaced an earlier version because there is evidence of both Saxon and Norman masonry.

 St Martin's, Cheselbourne

 The origins of this very attractive church, with a proud upstanding tower and constructed largely from flint, are shrouded in mystery, although the guide suggests there has been worship taking place on the site for about a thousand years.

 This delightful little country church rests in the grounds of a great house in what must be described as an exquisitely beautiful setting.
 There was certainly an earlier church on the site, the records of which go back to 1150 and are held in the County Museum Library.